Porsche 996 Service Specialist

 Tiptronic gearbox cooling pipes corrosion requiring replacement before gear oil leak and gearbox fault.
 911 996 Turbo experience wastegate actuator rod corrosion which affects turbo performance and the exhaust heat shields suffer from corrosion.
 The Exhaust lambda oxygen sensors fail with time - this fault leads to 'check engine' being lit on dash.

-M96 Engine intermediate shaft bearing failure – Request an engine oil change with oil and oil filter analysis to check for m.96 & m.97 engine health - an engine in poor health will display signs of metallic particles suspended in the oil and within the oil filter.
+M96 Engine; intermediate shaft bearing failure or cylinder bore score – Request an engine oil change with oil and oil filter analysis to check for m.96 & m.97 engine health - an engine in poor health will display signs of metallic particles in the oil, and within the oil filter.
 M96/M97 engine wear, excessive oil consumption, smoke from exhaust and engine damage with scored cylinder bores requiring engine strip down and rebuild.
 Check exhaust tips to ensure both are the same colour - a tell tale sign of one exhaust tip being slightly darker can indicate oil being burnt in the combustion cylinder on one engine bank.

 Porsche 996 gearbox mounting bush - with time and wear the forward mounting bush in the Porsche 996 and Porsche 997 gearbox deteriorates and develops movement.
 This excessive movement from the worn bush will have a negative effect on the cars handling in the corner – with a very worn bush this excessive movement can be felt by a sudden shift in the car’s balance in the corner, being the gearbox literally shifting location slightly.